celleleven/Open-Temperature-Block/README.md

 2. Code the setup script.
 Debug any errors.

 3. Code the thermistor function.
 Debug any errors.
 Upload to Arduino and calibrate.
-Repeat previous steps for second thermistor.
+Repeat previous steps for the second thermistor.

 4. Code the DTS7960 function.
 Debug any errors.